standard/standard/README.md

 This module saves you time in two ways:

-- No configuration; just drop it in.
+- **No configuration.** Just drop it in.
 The easiest way to enforce consistent style in your module/project.
-- Save precious code review time by catching style errors before they're submitted as PRs.
-  Eliminate back-and-forth.
-Saves time for the maintainer and submitter.
+- **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

 ### Can you please add config options?